Happy couple relaxes in pool at oceanfront hotel

 How to Choose the Best Travel Credit Card for You

-4 min read
+5 min read

 3. A flexible card could be best if you want broader redemption options, but you may prefer a co-branded card if you’re loyal to a particular brand.

 Whether dreaming of sandy beaches, snowcapped mountains, or luxury hotels, travel credit cards can help you save money and make your next trip more enjoyable.
-But there’s a lot to consider before applying for a new card.
+But there’s a lot to consider before applying for the best credit card for you.
+Our overview of the options, features, and preferred rewards on travel credit cards provides an excellent place to start when deciding on the best travel credit card for you.

-Travel credit cards generally fall into two categories: flexible travel credit cards and co-branded travel credit cards.
+Travel credit cards fall into two categories: flexible travel credit cards and co-branded travel credit cards.
 Both have advantages and drawbacks.

 Flexible travel credit cards

 A flexible travel credit card may appeal to you if you don’t want to be tied to a specific airline, hotel chain, or another travel provider.
-The flexibility could also make the rewards more valuable because you can comparison-shop before booking travel.
+The flexibility could also make the rewards more valuable because you can shop around before booking travel.
 However, flexible travel cards rarely offer company-specific perks.

 Did you know?